nd-z/modemo/README.md

 + Can detect emotion (and perhaps bias with some modification) in political articles where there ought to be none
 	+ Bonus: Baseline functionality would be to detect when an article is using rage politics to sway opinion
 + More ideas?

-# Project Overview
-TBD: an overarching diagram of the project components

 ## Software Used
 + For the ML module: